kurozael/sbox-inventory/README.md

 - **Built-in networking** with host authority model
 - **Drag-and-drop UI** support with swap and split operations
 - **Auto-sort and consolidation** utilities
+- **Different slot modes** can either use Tetris-style or single slot mode

 ---